 - Take video of yourself socializing or record audio of yourself talking to folks.
 Listen to your vocal quality, range, comments, and topics.
 Are you boring?
 Why?

 - Evaluate your impressions of others.
 This will help you determine criteria for yourself.

 - Identify the professionals who have it together or inspire you.
 Analyze why you believe they have it together.

 After you have defined your desired perception, ask for feedback.
-You have heard thousands of times the power of “the ask”.
+You have heard thousands of times the power of “they ask.”
 People enjoy helping.
-Do your homework, test it out.
+Please do your homework, test it out.

-When you are running around in your sweats at Home Depot (which I do often) people should be able to see your qualities stand out even if you aren’t clad in your professional gear.
+When you are running around in your sweats at Home Depot (which I often do), people should be able to see your qualities stand out even if you aren’t clad in your professional gear.
 If you are passionate and authentic, this magically shines through.
 Oh, confidence is a big factor…..that’s another blog.